mcdeoliveira/pyctrl/doc/tutorial.rst

       # do nothing for 5 seconds
       time.sleep(5)

-Python's :py:obj:`with` statement automatically start and stop the controller.
-Inside the :py:obj:`with` statement :samp:`time.sleep(5)` pauses the program for 5 seconds to let the controller run its loop and print `Hello World!` 5 times.
+Python's :py:obj:`with` statement automatically *start* and *stop* the controller.
+Inside the :py:obj:`with`, the statement :samp:`time.sleep(5)` pauses the program for 5 seconds to let the controller run its loop and print `Hello World!` about 5 times.
+The actual number of times depends on the accuracy of the timer in your platform.
+Pause for 5.1 seconds instead if you would like to make sure it is printed exactly 5 times.

 Secretly behind the statement :samp:`with hello` is a call to the pair of methods :py:meth:`ctrl.Controller.start` and